zfedoran/go-wfc/README.md

 found and we need to go back to step 3) and try again.
 8) Once no more changes are left to propagate, go to step 4) and recurse until all slots are collapsed to a single state.

+Or, you if you prefer, here is the [actual implementation](https://github.com/zfedoran/go-wfc/blob/main/pkg/wfc/wave.go#L195).

 ## Artwork